Seasonal Affective Disorder in Pennsylvania (2026): How to Beat the Winter Blues

 ✔ Indoor yoga or stretching can also improve circulation and focus.

 Even a short walk in nearby Pennsylvania parks or trails—like Frick Park, Fairmount Park, or local rail trails—can boost mood and support circadian rhythm balance.
+On severe weather days, therapists recommend indoor movement near windows to maintain light exposure and routine.

 💤 3.
 Maintain a Regular Sleep Schedule